Eastern Brown Snake

-It can strike with tremendous speed and deliver a potent dose of venom.
-Although it’s a fairly common snake, encounters with humans are fortunately rare.
+The Eastern Brown Snake can strike with tremendous speed and deliver a potent dose of venom.
+Although it’s a fairly common snake, encounters with humans are, fortunately, rare.

-• It can reach a top speed of 12 mph.
+• This snake can reach a top speed of 12 mph.

 • It’s one of the most skilled hunters in the snake family.

 Eastern Brown Snakes live in the arid regions of Australia, including Queensland, New South Wales, South Australia, and Victoria.
+They also live in southern New Guinea.
 They can survive at high altitudes and are often drawn to farms.

 • Western brown snake

 The Eastern Brown Snake is a slender, smooth-scaled, small-headed snake that can grow up to seven feet long.
 It is typically a light brown color with a pale yellow belly.
 It doesn’t have a pattern or spots, but it may have orange or gray patches on its underside.

 The snake’s fangs are small compared to those of other Australian snakes.
 This fact is a good form of identification when comparing these snakes to other long, brown-colored snakes.

 The snakes are active during the daytime and feed mostly on house mice, but also on small lizards, other reptiles, frogs, and birds on the ground.